tybenz/blog/_posts/2013-04-08-html5-2d-game-engine.md

 task.
 On top of that I&#8217;m really interested in making the game an open-world RPG.

-##### Rendering
+##### Rendering: Sprites
 Each sprite of the game is drawn within a 9x9 grid.
 We actually wrote a little canvas-based [drawing app](http://blacktunnel.github.io/morph/draw.html) to quickly create the sprites.
 The output of the drawing app is not a PNG.
-It spits out an 2D array of colors for each sprite that is used to initialize the graphics in the game.
+It spits out a 2D array of colors for each sprite that is used to initialize the graphics in the game.

 Why not use PNGs from the start you ask?
 We wanted to be able to change the size of game&#8217;s sprites down the road.
 That way, when the time comes, we could write different versions for different screen sizes.

+Here's an example of the game with **very** large sprites:

+<iframe src="http://blacktunnel.github.io/morph/preview/embed/?level=mini" height="420"></iframe>

-So the first step of loading the game is to draw each sprite and cache them into an image object for quick rendering later.
+So the bulk of each entity's constructor is devoted to drawing each sprite and caching them into image objects for quick rendering later.

 {% highlight javascript %}
+var i, j, k,
+    tempCanvas, tempContext,
+    dataURL, currentSprite,
+    rectSize = Game.unit / 9;

 for ( i in this.bitmaps ) {
     currentSprite = this.bitmaps[ i ];
     tempCanvas = document.createElement( 'canvas' );